Welcome to Year 3!

 Don't forget to bring a water bottle to school each day - it is important for children to stay hydrated throughout the day.
 Please label bottles and refill them each day.

 Children are welcome to bring a healthy snack such as fruit and vegetables to school each day for snack time.
 Bread sticks and milk can be purchased at the start of each half-term (please speak to the school office about this).

-Our shared reading text this half term is 'The Owl who was afraid of the dark' by Jill Tomlinson.
-We will exploring this text through daily reading practise and will answer comprehension questions on a Friday to ensure we have fully understood what has been read.
+Our shared reading text this half term is 'The Wild Robot' by Peter Brown.
+We will exploring this text through daily reading practise and will answer comprehension questions to ensure we have fully understood what has been read.

 In writing, we will be focusing on improving the fluency and legibility of handwriting.
 Children will be encouraged to make effective vocabulary choices in their writing to suit the text type when writing.
-Our core text this half term will be 'Here we are' by Oliver Jeffers.
-We will also be looking at non-fiction fact files, poetry and letter writing.
+We will also be looking at explanation texts, poetry and recycled story writing.